bcgov/moh-plr-fhir/input/pagecontent/specification.md

 Each Facility is composed of a [Location instance](StructureDefinition-bc-location.html).
 The relationship between a Location and a Practitioner is conveyed in a [PractitionerRole instance](StructureDefinition-bc-practitioner-role.html) while the relationship between a Location and an Organization is conveyed in an [OrganizationAffiliation instance](StructureDefinition-bc-organization-affiliation.html).

-A person may be in PLR twice, once for each role, such as a Nurse and Dentist.
+A practitioner providing services in multiple roles, for example, as a Nurse or a Dentist, will have a separate record in PLR for each role.
 This means in FHIR there will be two Practitioner instances, one for Nurse and one for Dentist, each Practitioner instance being identical, distinguishable only by reviewing the associated Practitioner Role profile instance.
-Parts of the Practitioner instance may not be identical if the Provider gave the College of Nursing a slightly different name than the College of Dentistry (like short forms, or last name changes).
+Note that strictly speaking, parts of the Practitioner instances that represent the same person may not be identical if the Provider gave the College of Nurses a slightly different name than the College of Dental Surgeons (like short forms, or last name changes).
 It is best practice to treat the Dentist and Nurse as unique Practitioners in the context of FHIR messages to BC PLR.

 {::options parse_block_html="false" /}
 <figure>